What are unsettled funds?

 While stock trades don’t require the in-person hand off of cash and certificates they did in the past, it’s important to remember that settlement periods still remain.
 Understanding unsettled funds and how you can and cannot use them will help you keep your trades in-line.

-If you have questions regarding unsettled funds in your cash account, contact us.
+Contact us at Ally Invest if you have questions regarding unsettled funds in your cash account.